drewcook/js-dsa/notes/sortingComplex.md

 - These algorithms will be much faster than the simpler sorting algorithms.
 - These are a family of sorting algorithms that can improve time complexity from `OIn^2)` to `O(logn)`
 - There's a tradeoff between efficiency and simplicity
-- The more efficient algorithmss are much less simple, and generally take longer to understand
+- The more efficient algorithms are much less simple, and generally take longer to understand

 ## Merge Sort